yezholov/CSharp_FinalProject/README.md

 ## Limitation

-- **`Processor.ProcessorAffinity`**: does not work in MacOS due to limited support for this function, works correctly on Windows and Linux.
+- **`Processor.ProcessorAffinity`**: does not work in macOS due to limited support for this function, works correctly on Windows and Linux.
 - **`Process`(starting `Agent`s from Master project)**: Untested behavior in Linux
 - **`Logger`**: Some older or imperfect terminals may have unintended behavior of logging colors.

 ## Commit history: